patrickStar109/BlueEyeV2.0/README.md

   - Blue Eye is a software made by: melon#3397, it uses a linux server system that uses combos and gets free premium accounts, the free version of this app uses a shared server for everybody.
 This means the faster you get there the bigger your chances are at getting accounts...

-  - Paid version of this app "Blue Eye Pro" is still in development, it will have privet servers for every premium user.
+  - Paid version of this app "Blue Eye Pro" is still in development, it will have private servers for every premium user.